verrazzano/docs/content/en/docs/setup/install/installation.md

 [Oracle OCI DNS](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm).
 OLCNE currently supports only a manual DNS.

 {{< alert title="NOTE" color="warning" >}}
-You should install this alpha release of Verrazzano only in a cluster that can be safely deleted when your evaluation is complete.
+You should install this developer preview release of Verrazzano only in a cluster that can be safely deleted when your evaluation is complete.
 {{< /alert >}}

 Verrazzano requires the following: